abpframework/abp/docs/en/tutorials/todo/index.md

 # TODO Application Tutorial

-**Welcome to the ABP Framework**.
+**Welcome to the ABP**.
 This is a single-part, quick-start tutorial to build a simple application.
-Start with this tutorial if you want to quickly understand how ABP Framework works.
+Start with this tutorial if you want to quickly understand how ABP works.

 ## Select the Solution Architecture